 Resume Mills versus Professional Resume Service Providers: What to Watch Out For

 A couple of years ago, I shared tips on how to avoid resume scams after being contacted by several unhappy customers that mistook Top Resume Writing & Career Services for another similarly named resume service.
-Although I’ve taken great pains to distinguish my service from this other operation’s offerings, I still field and redirect aggravated callers from time-to-time (although much more less often now, thankfully!).
+Although I’ve taken great pains to distinguish my service from this other operation’s service and offerings, I do still field and redirect calls from their aggravated customers from time-to-time (although less often than before, thankfully!).

 Do your own quick Google search and you’ll see the resume writing profession is saturated with companies setting up and shutting down shop every day.
 From the outside their websites appear to be professional operations, but proceed with caution.
 Many of these companies are known as resume mills because their focus is on churning out a multitude of low-quality to “so-so” resumes quick, fast, and in a hurry.
 Understanding the difference between a resume mill and a professional, credentialed agency and/or service provider could save you from wasting time and money.
 Here are some common resume mill red flags to watch out for: